eliias/grunt-docco/README.md

 I got the idea for this plugin from [David Souther](https://github.com/DavidSouther/grunt-docco) but his version did not work for me and `grunt 0.4`.

+## Info

+Some people experienced issues with an unmet docco dependency.
+I tried to fix this by pointing to a specific commit of docco but I am not sure if this is working with all NPM versions supporting github URL's.

+I have test it on following setup:
+- Mac OS X
+- Macports 2.2.0
+- Node v0.10.18
+- npm 1.3.11

 ## Getting Started

 This plugin requires Grunt `~0.4`